liboysoft/valet-wsl/readme.md

 Documentation for Valet can be found on the [Valet Linux website](https://cpriego.github.io/valet-linux/).

+## Requirements

+You will need to install the packages listed in requirements on the documentation.
+[Valet Linux Requirements](https://cpriego.github.io/valet-linux/requirements)

 ## License

 Laravel Valet is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)